Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 This project is a proof of concept for a concept as designed in a university course about IoT.

 At least that was the plan.
 Because of a number of setbacks.
 This has only partially been achieved.
 This project is devided into three parts.
 Part one is about getting information about the currently playing song ons spotify by pressing a button.
 Part two is about finding nearby bluetooth devices.
 Part three was supposed to be a combination of the two but this has not been achieved.
 If you do not want to follow steps, all the functional code can be found at the bottom of this page.
+And if you want to know more about how this manual was written, I added the notes I made during the process as comments (for you to figure out how to read them).

 ## Hardware requirements
 - ESP 32 (or a different board that supports bluetooth and or wifi).